4 Things to Consider When Buying an Older Home

 A home that relies on window air conditioners and fireplaces may be stiflingly warm in summer, and hard to heat in winter.

 Consider requesting a home inspection on systems that were installed in the past 10-20 years.
-A poor installation or retrofit may make equipment more difficult to repair or replace, and a specialized home inspection will usually identify this.
+A poor installation or retrofit may make equipment more difficult to repair or replace, and a specialized home inspection will usually identify this and help you with the decision of buying an old house vs new house.

 3. Ability to Retrofit